chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 <div style="text-align: center;font-size:small"><a href="/images/signora/standee.jpg"><img width="384" src="/images/signora/standee.jpg"/></a><br />Her mask looks elegant</div>

-### She was mentioned by her real name many times in a row throughout 6.x
+### She was mentioned many times in a row throughout 6.x
 This is the second-biggest argument in favor of her return, and supports the pity-baiting theory I've mentioned in [part 1](https://chemistzombie.github.io/2025/04/24/genshin-impact-signora-launch-speculations.html#the-placement-of-about-the-fair-lady-voice-lines-in-the-playable-harbingers-voice-lines-and-arlecchinos-pity-baiting).

 #### Version 6.0